silvercommerce/downloadable-products/README.md

 ## Restrict the downloads folder

-By default, this module taps into SilverStripe 4's file permissions system, creating a `Folder` that will contain all downloadable products and giving it restricted permissions.
+By default, this module adds files into a restricted folder.
+Any file attached to a `DownloadableProduct` will be moved to this folder and made unavailable to view unless the current user can edit the file they use the associated download link.

-Any file attached to a `DownloadableProduct` will be moved to this folder and made unavailable to view unless the current user can edit the file or they have purchased it.
+**NOTE: You need to ensure SilverStripe is managing your assets folder for access restriction to work.**

 ### Changing the default download location